 People take pride in working for an organization that has a good reputation.
 It really is as simple as that.
 As we’ve said before, controlling the narrative about your hospital online is only a small, but important, part of the hospital reputation management process.
 The work you do, though, to build a better brand for your hospital is the other half of that battle.
 One you can’t afford to overlook or ignore.

 InternetReputation.com understands how easy it is for the wrong information to dominate the story of your hospital.
-Our mission is to help you correct the narrative online by generating more positive press, eliminating much of the negative, responding to what can’t be removed, and helping you develop a winning strategy to take back control of your online reputation for the good of your physicians, practitioners, patients, and community.
+That’s why our mission is to help you correct the online narrative.
+We do this by generating positive content, removing negative results, and building a winning reputation strategy.
+And when you have a stronger reputation, your physicians, practitioners, patients and community will feel it.